We found 23 genetics specialists near Waltham, MA.

-Dr. Catherine Nowak is a specialist in pediatric genetics.
+Dr. Catherine Nowak works as a pediatric geneticist in Waltham, MA and Peabody, MA.
+She obtained her medical school training at McGill University Faculty of Medicine and performed her residency at UMass Memorial Medical Center.
+She takes several insurance carriers, including Neighborhood Health Plan, Aetna, and Medicaid.
+Dr. Nowak has received the following distinctions: **also Board Certified In Sub-specialty In; Clnical Genetics**; and 1995-Exceptional Children'S Physician Award.
+Dr. Nowak offers interpreting services for her patients.
 Her professional affiliations include Boston Children's Hospital, Beth Israel Deaconess Medical Center (BIDMC), and Children's Hospital Boston.
-She is an in-network provider for Neighborhood Health Plan, Aetna, Medicaid, and more.
-Dr. Nowak is open to new patients.
-Her education and training includes medical school at McGill University Faculty of Medicine and residency at UMass Memorial Medical Center.
-Dr. Nowak has received the following distinctions: **also Board Certified In Sub-specialty In; Clnical Genetics**; and 1995-Exceptional Children'S Physician Award.
-She offers interpreting services for her patients.
+She has an open panel.

 Clinical interests: Genetic Issues

-Dr. Susan Pauker's medical specialty is pediatric genetics.
-Dr. Pauker's clinical interests encompass marfan syndrome.
-She is rated highly by her patients.
-She takes Neighborhood Health Plan, Blue Cross/Blue Shield, Cigna, and more.
-Her education and training includes medical school at Tufts University School of Medicine and residency at Massachusetts General Hospital.
-Awards and/or distinctions Dr. Pauker has received include Jonas Salk Memorial Award; March Of Dimes; Emmy Award; National Academy Of Arts And Sciences; and Franklin D Roosevelt Award; March Of Dimes.
-Dr. Pauker (or staff) speaks Sign Language.
+Dr. Susan Pauker specializes in pediatric genetics.
+Patient reviews placed her at an average of 4.0 stars out of 5.
+She has a special interest in marfan syndrome.
+Dr. Pauker is in-network for several insurance carriers, including Neighborhood Health Plan, Blue Cross/Blue Shield, and Cigna.
+Dr. Pauker is a graduate of Tufts University School of Medicine.
+For her professional training, Dr. Pauker completed a residency program at Massachusetts General Hospital.
+Her distinctions include: Jonas Salk Memorial Award; March Of Dimes; Emmy Award; National Academy Of Arts And Sciences; and Franklin D Roosevelt Award; March Of Dimes.
+In addition to English, Dr. Pauker (or staff) speaks Sign Language.
 She also offers interpreting services for her patients.
-Her hospital/clinic affiliations include Harvard Vanguard Medical Associates, Beth Israel Deaconess Medical Center (BIDMC), and Massachusetts General Hospital.
+Dr. Pauker is affiliated with Harvard Vanguard Medical Associates, Beth Israel Deaconess Medical Center (BIDMC), and Massachusetts General Hospital.
 New patients are welcome to contact her office for an appointment.

 Clinical interests: Teaching, Marfan Syndrome